MicrosoftDocs/azure-docs/articles/azure-maps/creator-qgis-plugin.md

 1. In the **Layers** panel, select the layer containing the feature you want to edit.

-1. Toggle editing mode on in the digitizing toolbar.
+1. Toggle edit mode to `on` in the digitizing toolbar.

 1. Select the **Vertex tool** from the digitizing toolbar.